29thStPublishing/Dumpling2/README.md

 2. To see how the framework can be used for adding data to the database (using a zip or from the API), compile and run the D2consumer target
 3. To see how the framework can be used for reading data from the database, compile and run the D2Reader target

-**NOTE** - D2Reader and D2consumer will only be able to work (and share the Realm database) if they have App Sharing turned on and you use a folder name shared by both when creating IssueHandler object.
+**NOTE** - D2Reader and D2consumer will only be able to work (and share the Realm database) if they have App Sharing turned on and you use a folder name (app groups) shared by both when creating IssueHandler object.
 For that you will need an app id with App Groups enabled and set the app group in Capabilities for both D2consumer and D2Reader.
 Without these, you will have to use the "Read" call from within the Consumer target.

 *The Documents directory is here ~/Library/Developer/CoreSimulator/Devices/Your_simulator_UDID/data/Containers/Data/Application/Your_app_UDID/Documents